Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Discussion and Conclusions

 \subsection{Outlook}

 Our work raises several open questions.
-Firstly, it is natural to wonder whether phase separation is re-entrant at small translational diffusivity also in models of active particles interacting with two-body forces.
-In the latter models, re-entrant phase separation has sometimes been found, but seemingly involves different mechanisms, such as competing attractive interactions and repulsion-induced MIPS~\cite{redner-2013b}, or freezing of particles at zero translational diffusivity~\cite{hawthorne-2025-arxiv}.
+First, it is natural to wonder whether phase separation is reentrant at small translational diffusivity also in models of active particles interacting with two-body forces.
+In the latter models, reentrant phase separation has sometimes been found, but seemingly involves different mechanisms, such as competing attractive interactions and repulsion-induced MIPS~\cite{redner-2013b}, or freezing of particles at zero translational diffusivity~\cite{hawthorne-2025} (kinetic arrest at low diffusivity is also the cause of reentrance in the QS model of Ref.~\cite{desouza-2025}).
 Intriguingly, it has also been observed for the \emph{vapor} binodal of ABPs interacting via a soft pairwise potential~\cite{su-2023}.
-Any connections of these systems to our QS model remains to be established.
+Any connections of these systems to our QS model remain to be established.

 It also remains open whether the region of re-entrance is likely to be accessible in laboratory experiments rather than numerical ones.
 For this, one requires a diffusive length scale $\sqrt{T\tau}$ comparable to the QS length scale $\gamma$.
 Taking $\tau\sim 1\,\mathrm{s}$ as in most synthetic realizations of self-propelled colloids, room temperature, a solvent such as water and $\gamma$ comparable to the particle size, this requires $\gamma$ on the micron scale, which is likely achievable.
 However, re-entrance also requires at least one of $\alpha_\gamma, A, S$ to be large; to achieve this simultaneously might be more difficult.